trevisanj/aosss/aosss/README.md

   - compile results into *spectrum list files*
   - process/convert/visualize these *spectrum list files*

-If you have issues, suggestions, requests or would like to collaborate in this project, please send a message to juliotrevisan@gmail.com

 ## 1.1 Structure

 `aosss` contains an API (application programming interface) and a set of scripts (standalone programs)